City-of-Helsinki/django-resilient-logger/README.md

 If for some reason synchronization to external service does not work at the given time, it will retry it at later time.
 Management tasks require an external cron trigger.

+Cron triggers are designed to be run in following schedule:
+- `submit_unsent_entries` once in every 15 minutes.
+- `clear_sent_entries` once a month.

 To manually trigger the scheduled tasks, one can run commands:
 ```bash
 python ./manage.py submit_unsent_entries